-The British Athletes Commission takes seriously its role in recognising and removing any barriers faced by people involved or wanting to be involved in sport, in any capacity, to ensure the culture of sport is improved to one that values diversity and enables the full involvement of disadvantaged groups in every aspect of sport.
+The BAC takes seriously its role in recognising and removing any barriers faced by people involved or wanting to be involved in sport, in any capacity, to ensure the culture of sport is improved to one that values diversity and enables the full involvement of disadvantaged groups in every aspect of sport.

-The British Athletes Commission takes a proactive approach in leading and influencing a fair, equitable, and ethical world-class sporting system in the UK.
-The BAC promotes and leads the highest standards of conduct in diversity and equality throughout all its work:-
+As such, the BAC takes a proactive approach in leading and influencing a fair, equitable, and ethical world-class sporting system in the UK.
+The BAC promotes and leads the highest standards of conduct in diversity and equality throughout all its work:

 The BAC is people-focused and values and embraces people’s differences.